Alpha-1-antitrypsin deficit

 How is alpha-1-antitrypsin deficiency treated?

-Intravenous administration of AAT has been possible for some years and may be useful in patients with pulmonary involvement documented by respiratory function tests.
+The use of bronchodilators and oxygen therapy is indicated when there is airflow obstruction or hypoxaemia (low blood oxygen levels).
+Intravenous administration of TAAs has been possible for some years and may be useful in adult patients with documented pulmonary involvement by respiratory function tests.

 Where do we treat it?